Mario Forlini named Board Chair

 Carey Wunsch Giannetti

 Carey was born and raised in Bergen County, New Jersey.
 She received her Bachelor of Business Administration (BBA).
 Finance and Financial Management Services, and later her MBA in Financial Management from Sacred Heart University.
-Carey has worked at Merrill Lynch in Greenwich since 2000.
+Carey has worked at a major Wall Street firm in Greenwich since 2000.
 Previously, she was a PT Adjunct Professor at Sacred Heart University in Finance.
 She has been an active GUW volunteer, serving as co-chair of the 2020 Brew Ha Ha Comedy Night and as a committee member on the Sole Sisters and past Brew Ha Ha committees.
 Carey is a former Junior League member and has served on Greenwich Hospital Under the Stars event committees.
 She enjoys spending time at the beach with her family where they summer in New Jersey, her passion for fitness (teaching HIIT classes), travel and watching her kids grow up.
 Carey and her husband live in Greenwich and have two sons and one daughter.

 Alyssa was raised in Greenwich and attended Convent of the Sacred Heart and Babson College.
 Alyssa is the CEO of K Investments, Inc, a local commercial real estate & investments firm.
 Alyssa previously worked in senior marketing roles at Inc. Magazine, Virgin Atlantic Airways, Working Woman Magazine, and Travel + Leisure Magazine.
 Alyssa was a community volunteer on the GUW Nominating Committee and has attended past GUW events.
 She has served on a variety of local and regional boards including the Greenwich Chamber of Commerce Board, Armenia Fund USA Board, Armenian Church Endowment Fund Board, Greenwich Initiative For Tomorrow (GIFT) Board, Greenwich Community Projects Fund Board (current), and has volunteered with local schools and with many community organizations, including Bruce Museum, Red Cross, Convent of Sacred Heart Alumni Board, Putnam Indian Field School, Brunswick School, Greenwich Green & Clean, St. Nersess Armenian Seminary, St. Gregory Armenian Church White Plains and Babson College.
 Alyssa currently lives in Greenwich with her husband and two sons.
 She is proud to be following in the footsteps of her father, who was actively involved in the Greenwich United Way in the ’70s and ’80s.